-Chronic absence is a problem we can solve when schools, families and community partners work together to create a culture of daily attendance, use data to identify, as early as possible, when chronic absence is a problem, and help families overcome hurdles to getting children to school.
+Chronic absence is a problem we can solve when schools, families and community partners work together to create an engaging school climate that motivates daily attendance, use data to identify, as early as possible, when chronic absence is a problem, and help families overcome hurdles to getting children to school.
 These hurdles can include chronic illness, lack of health or dental care, unsafe neighborhoods, unreliable transportation, unstable housing or overly strict school discipline practices.
 We have seen local efforts achieve measurable differences in chronic absence within a single academic year, often before improvements in academic indicators are visible.
 This offers an early win and morale boost for all involved.

 Join this effort to guarantee that all students have a chance to learn and succeed by making sure every day counts, starting in kindergarten.
+Special thanks to Scholastic for serving as a corporate sponsor of the Call to Action.
 To sign-up for the Call to Action, or to learn more, please visit: